REUSABILITY

 Dynamic Scenarios

-Generate test scenarios dynamically at runtime using JSON arrays, CSV files, or custom generator functions for flexible, data-driven testing.
+Generate test scenarios dynamically at runtime using JSON arrays, CSV files, or custom generator functions.
+Dynamic Scenario Outline resolves test data at execution time from files, databases, or APIs—enabling scalable data-driven testing without memory overhead.

 Simple JSON Data Source

-Load test data from a JSON file at runtime:
+Load test data from a JSON file at runtime.
+The key pattern is a single-cell Examples table that triggers dynamic resolution:

 Feature: Dynamic data from JSON